crossmarkio/.github/profile/README.md

 ---
 ---

-Whirledlabs has been a longtime supporter of the XRP Ledger for its speed, efficiency, and decentralization.
+Our developers are longtime supporters of the XRP Ledger for its speed, efficiency, and decentralization.
 CROSSMARK will be built on the XRP Ledger for these unique characteristic and will fill a void within the ecosystem.
 CROSSMARK will provide a unique utility to an already efficient ledger that will, one day, offer sophisticated financial operations, demanding secure and quick interactions.